Azzas 2154 (AZZA3) Investor Update summary

 Value generation and operational synergies

-Three main value levers are mapped: expanding footwear and handbags, optimizing the multi-brand channel, and increasing in-season responsiveness, with significant investments planned and Phase 1 projects expected to add over R$1B in incremental sales by 2027.
+Three main value levers: expanding footwear and handbags, optimizing multi-brand channels, and improving in-season responsiveness, with initial targets for 2025 and 2026 and over R$1B in incremental sales by 2027.

 Synergy capture is organized in three phases: revenue growth, COGS and SG&A optimization, and further efficiency gains, with logistics, G&A, marketing, and IT as key levers.

-Tax and financial synergies are being pursued through interest on equity, leveraging tax credits, goodwill, and optimizing legal structures, with expected benefits from 2025 onward.
+Tax and financial synergies include leveraging interest on equity, tax loss carryforwards, goodwill, and cross-lawsuit settlements, with significant gains expected from 2025.

 Brand and channel management

-The portfolio is managed by maturity and growth potential, with capital allocation favoring high-growth brands and strong cash generators, and mature brands funding growth brands.
+The portfolio is managed by maturity and growth potential, with capital allocation favoring high-growth brands and strong cash generators, reviewed annually.

 Brand management emphasizes creative independence, innovation, and leveraging cross-brand synergies, with a focus on digital acceleration and D2C expansion.

-Hering and Farm are highlighted for digital growth, product innovation, and expansion into new categories such as footwear, with Hering aiming for 121 stores by 2027.
+Hering and Farm are highlighted for digital growth, product innovation, and expansion into new categories such as footwear.

 Farm Rio's global expansion is anchored on a multi-channel approach, product differentiation, ESG, and innovation, with strong growth in the US and Europe.